camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/11-admin/04-administrator-account.html.md

 ### Application Access

 Set the authorizations for the new group and the created users.
 First you have to define to which application the members of your new group have access to.
-Select the _Application_ menue and create a new `Application Authorization` rule.
+Select the _Application_ menu and create a new `Application Authorization` rule.
 The group members should be able to access Tasklist, so add the following rule:

 <center><img class="img-responsive" src="ref:asset:/assets/img/implementation-admin/admin-authorization-application-new-group.png" /></center>